iamkahvi/iamkahvi.github.io/_pages/book-list.md

 ## <u> this year </u>

 - Circe
 I love the Greek Gods.
-The combination of vanity and absolute power always make for exciting stories.
+The combination of vanity and absolute power always makes for exciting stories.
 This book went by quickly.
 It’s a retelling of _The Odyssey_ and several other classic Greek tales from the perspective of the Goddess Circe.
 Reading it felt somewhat similar to Percy Jackson but I wouldn’t recommend it to children.
 It explores the idea of immortality, love, children, beauty.
 There is a happy ending.
  “he had never met a god [Circe] who enjoyed their divinity less.”
 <br><br>